 Homemade Dog Food

-Anyone that has read any of my dog food HubPages knows that I am a real advocate for making healthy dog food at home.
+Anyone that has read any of my articles about dog food knows that I am a real advocate for making healthy dog food at home.

-I do realize that it is a time constraint for a lot of people but look at it this way.
-If it was a special needs child, wouldn't to make the time?
+I do realize that it is a time constraint for a lot of people, but look at it this way.
+If it was a special-needs child, wouldn't you make the time?